 Debra was appointed to serve as CEO in November 2019.

-Denise Peterson is our Western Region Coordinator and GIS Analyst.
+Denise Peterson is our Western Region II Coordinator, Media Productions, and GIS Analyst.
 Denise has a strong background in wildlife science with a focus on mountain lions, is a talented photographer and videographer trained in the Adobe graphics suite, and is a certified GIS Analyst.
 She also has her Wildlife Chemical Immobilization certification and has worked in the Peruvian Amazon tracking radio-collared ocelots for a study in predator-prey interactions.
 As we met Denise, she was working to map mountain lion mortalities across South Dakota, and readying herself to testify before the Utah Wildlife Board, asking them to reduce their lion hunt.
 Located near Salt Lake City, Utah, Denise will represent us in the Rockies and Southwest.
 Denise has been employed with the Mountain Lion Foundation since 2017.